pylonmc/pylon-docs/docs/reference/fluids.md

 # Fluids

-!!! info "Trying to create a block that consumes or produces fluids?"
+!!! abstract "Trying to create a block that consumes or produces fluids?"
-    See the 'Fluid blocks' tutorial for a detailed tutorial on how to do this.
-This page is information-heavy and intended mainly to serve as documentation for those who want to get into the details.
+    See the 'Fluid blocks' tutorial.
+This is a technical description of how fluids work.

 ## Fluid points